hashicorp/packer/website/source/docs/builders/qemu.html.md

     `BUILDNAME` is the name of the build.
 Currently, no file extension will be used unless it is specified in this option.

+-   `vnc_bind_address` (string / IP address) - The IP address that should be binded to for VNC.
+By default packer will use 127.0.0.1 for this.
+If you wish to bind to all interfaces use 0.0.0.0

 -   `vnc_port_min` and `vnc_port_max` (integer) - The minimum and maximum port
     to use for VNC access to the virtual machine.
 The builder uses VNC to type the initial `boot_command`.
 Because Packer generally runs in parallel,